 • You leave their company feeling uneasy, unsettled, flat, confused, or angry

-PA behaviour seems counterintuitive to our nature of desiring healthy connections with others.
-The inability to connect in any other way than through negative, often destructive behaviour suggests a level of inner wrestling or struggle within the PA's subconscious.
+Passive aggressive behaviour seems counterintuitive to our nature of desiring healthy connections with others.
+The inability to connect in any other way than through negative, often destructive behaviour suggests a level of inner wrestling or struggle within the passive-aggressive subconscious.

-Rather than address the internal struggle, the narcissist is unwilling to recognise or take responsibility for projecting their internal battle onto others.
-The narcissist attempts to draw us into their recognised or unrecognised behaviour patterns, hoping we'll grab the bait.
+Rather than address the internal struggle, the passive-aggressive is unwilling to recognise or take responsibility for projecting their internal battle onto others.
+The passive-aggressive attempts to draw us into their recognised or unrecognised behaviour patterns, hoping we'll grab the bait.
 Even if the behaviour is identified, it's often ignored or projected back onto the other person.

 1) Resist reacting - Non-engagement